SohamKukreti/URLias/README.md

 - **Quick Navigation:** Jump directly to a website using a simple alias.
 - **Wildcard Matching:** Automatically append additional path segments to the base URL.
 - **Omnibox Integration:** Use your browser's address bar for easy access.
+- **Custom Search Trigger:** Set a custom keyword (e.g., 'search', 'find') to trigger site-specific or global search from the omnibox.
+- **Collections:** Group multiple aliases together and open all sites in a collection with a single command.
-- **Persistent Storage:** Aliases are stored using the browser's sync storage, making them available across devices.
+- **Persistent Storage:** Aliases and collections are stored using the browser's sync storage, making them available across devices.
-- **Simple UI:** Add, edit, and delete aliases via a user-friendly popup interface.
+- **Simple UI:** Add, edit, and delete aliases and collections via a user-friendly popup interface.

 ## Installation